 In the history of machine translation, different approaches were used.
-There were Rule-based Machine Translation(RBMT), Statistical Machine Translation(SMT).
+There were Rule-based Machine Translation(RBMT), and Statistical Machine Translation(SMT).
 Since 2014, Neural Machine Translation (NMT) has taken over.

 In 2015, an attentional mechanism began to be used in neural machine translation.
 An attentional mechanism mimicked the humans’ attention to focus on the answer they are looking for and ignore others.
 This was accomplished by assigning different weights to different words.
 As a result, it allowed the encoder and decoder to focus on different regions of the sentence.
-The adding of an attentional mechanism overcome the “short memory problem” of RNN and LSTM.
+The addition of an attentional mechanism overcomes the “short memory problem” of RNN and LSTM.
 The new neural network translation system coped effectively with long input sequences.

-Google team also made other tweaks in their NMT, such as applying one layer of bi-directional LSTM, residual connections and beam search.
+Google team also made other tweaks in their NMT, such as applying one layer of bi-directional LSTM, residual connections, and beam search.
 All these changes greatly improved the performance of GNMT.
 A year later, Zero-Shot translation was implemented.
 The system could translate the language that had never been directly trained on.

 3. Transformer model and GNMT New Models

 In 2017, A groundbreaking transformer model was introduced.
 It was solely based on attentional mechanisms.
-The phrase “Attention is all you need” means attentional mechanisms were used in both encoder and decoder.
+The phrase “Attention is all you need” means attentional mechanisms were used in both the encoder and decoder.
 They replaced RNN and CNN completely.

 Since there is no sequence, the self-attention functions can run in parallel.
 A multi-head self-attention has 8 parallel attention “heads”.
 Their results are concatenated and projected as the output and sent to a feed-forward network.
-The parallelization takes full advantage of modern machine learning hardware such as TPUs and GPUs, and it is the key to make the transformer efficient and fast.
+The parallelization takes full advantage of modern machine learning hardware such as TPUs and GPUs, and it is the key to making the transformer efficient and fast.

 The transformer outperforms both recurrent and convolutional models.
 It requires significantly less time to train.
-Many NLP systems, including Google neural networks translation (NMT), Google search query understanding system (e.g., BERT) and text auto-generator (e.g., GPT) have adopted the transformer model.
+Many NLP systems, including Google neural networks translation (NMT), Google search query understanding system (e.g., BERT), and text auto-generator (e.g., GPT) have adopted the transformer model.

-GNMT provides reliable high quality text-to-text translation.
+GNMT provides reliable quality text-to-text translation.
 It also plays as a middleman in the speech translation and image translation.

 4. Speech-to-Speech Translation (S2ST)

 In the past, conversation translation used a cascaded system of three components: automatic speech recognition(ASR), text-to-text machine translation (MT), and text-to-speech(TTS) synthesis.
-The ASR and machine translation were combined to a single end-to-end Speech-to-text translation (ST) system.
+The ASR and machine translation were combined into a single end-to-end Speech-to-text translation (ST) system.

 In 2019, Google introduced the first direct speech-to-speech translation, called translatotron.
 Translatotron could translate speech from one language to speech in another language, without the intermediate text representation.
 This system was also able to retain the source speaker’s voice.
 In 2022, Google pushed out translatotron 2.
-It outperformed translatotron and approached the performance of the cascaded system.
+It outperformed translation and approached the performance of the cascaded system.

 In this model, the encoder contains a speech recognition system Conformer.
 The conformer combines convolution neural networks (CNN) and transformers.
 The decoder uses multi-layer LSTMs.
 It generates linguistic information.
 A single multi-head attention sits between the encoder and decoder.

 A synthesizer performs speech synthesis using a duration-based system Non-Attentive Tacotron (NAT).
-The synthesizer is conditioned on the output from both decoder and the attention.
+The synthesizer is conditioned on the output from both the decoder and the attention.
 After the synthesizer generates spectrograms, a neural vocoder, such as WaveNet or WaveRNN, converts spectrograms to time-domain waveforms.